alexwlchan/scripts/README.md

 # scripts

 This is a collection of various scripts and tools I find useful.

-I use this Git repository to sync them across multiple computers.
+I manage them in a Git repository to ensure I have a consistent setup across different computers.

 ## Installation